sebbekarlsson/HCV/README.md

 # HCV
 > HTML CSS View.
-> A simple tool for creating windows and popup messages using HTML and CSS.
+> A simple tool for creating windows and popup messages using HTML and CSS and
-> _(Javascript sort of works as well)_
+> Javascript.

 > [LICENSE](LICENSE.md)